About Us

 We were grateful to have our mission and success be recognized by California Superintendent of Public Schools Tony Thurmond.
 He encouraged his staff to help CalSTEM.org to help as many California schools as possible to start STEM Programs.

-The following year we went back to the STEM symposian and this time presented to teachers in a breakout session.
+The following year we went back to the STEM symposium and this time presented to teachers in a breakout session.
 We received a lot of important feedback and also many sign-ups.

 Email us today to learn how to start CalSTEM.org’s Robotics or AI Software program—at low or no cost with no adult expertise needed—in partnership the National Science Foundation, the State of California Department of Education, Microsoft and Zammo.ai.